 There is nothing quite as comforting as a piping hot plate of homemade baked beans.
-This vegetarian baked beans recipe is rich and smoky and oh so simple to prepare.
+These vegetarian baked beans are packed with rich, smoky flavor - and incredibly simple to prepare.
 Plus, they're completely vegan and gluten-free.

-Do the words baked beans illicit memories of the horrible watery and synthetic tinned variety?
+Do the words "baked beans" illicit memories of that horribly watery and synthetic, tinned variety?

 It's time to cast those memories aside because my homemade vegetarian baked beans are worlds apart from the tinned imitation.